shubhambjadhavar/terraform-provider-expensify/README.md

 #### Create User
 1. Add the employee emial, manager emial, policy id, first name, last name in the respective field in resource block as shown in Example Usage below.
-2. For policy ID, go to `Settings -> Policies -> Group -> Select the appropriate policy` and note the policy ID from the link.
+2. For policy ID, go to `Settings -> Policies -> Group -> Select the appropriate policy` and note the policy ID from the link.<br>
    Example: Link of a Polciy - https://www.expensify.com/policy?param={%22policyID%22:%22E95AFCD33ABE2BB8%22}
 3. Run the basic terraform commands.
 4. On successful execution, creates a user and sends an account setup mail to the user.